ThunderFly-aerospace/docs/avionics/THUNDERMILL01/index.md

 ### Where to get it?

-THUNDERMILL01 was developed in collaboration with [Universal Scientific Technologies s.r.o.](https://www.ust.cz), who contributed to the initial design and continue to support the open-source hardware ecosystem.
+THUNDERMILL01 was developed in collaboration with [Universal Scientific Technologies s.r.o.](https://www.ust.cz), who contributed to the [initial THUNDERMILL design](https://docs.ust.cz/THUNDERMILL/THUNDERMILL01/) and continue to support the open-source hardware ecosystem.
 THUNDERMILL01 can be bought directly from ThunderFly by email at [sale@thunderfly.cz](mailto:sale@thunderfly.cz).
 The same email can be used if you have specific requirements for custom modifications or if the product is to be purchased in large quantities.

 ## Technical Specifications